 Showcasing the entire breadth of Japan in one trip means making some tricky choices.
-There’s a temptation to try and do everything (there’s a reason those top sights are so well loved - they often feel utterly unmissable) or alternatively to take a completely different route, away from all the headline highlights.
+There’s a temptation to try and do everything, or alternatively to take a completely different route, away from all the headline highlights.
 However, neither option really hits the mark.
 This itinerary mixes a selection of high-profile moments with hidden gems, allowing you real insight and making you hungry for a return trip.

 Tokyo is the world's most populous metropolis, and it feels it.
 It is absolutely huge, dizzying and almost impossible to navigate without online maps!
 Nothing is too unusual to occur somewhere within its streets.
 Through all of its trials and tribulations, Tokyo still stands strong as the quintessential modern capital city.
 Choose whichever restaurant takes your eye and head out for your first night of Tokyo adventures.
 Your guide will open up the city and help you get your bearings as you delve deep into its historical sights, including the austerely beautiful Meiji Shrine and colourful Asakusa Temple, which display the contrasting approaches to Japan’s two main religions.
 Tsukiji fish market (the old outer market) is still a crowd pleaser and the place to enjoy the freshest sushi and sashimi.